 5. Health care power of attorney and living will

-With a health care power of attorney (also called durable health care power of attorney), you name someone to make medical decisions for you if you’re incapacitated.
-This is different from the durable power of attorney for financial and legal affairs.
+To ensure that someone can make medical decisions for you in the event you become incapacitated, establish a health care power of attorney — also called a durable health care power of attorney.
+This is different from the previously mentioned durable power of attorney for financial and legal affairs.

 7. Letter of intent